8th May, 2025

 Let's take a look.

-It's important to be aware that CDM applies to construction work, and not just construction projects.
-It doesn't matter how short or small the work carried out is.
-If it involves one person or one hundred.
-If it's classed as construction work, CDM applies.
+It's important to be aware that CDM applies to construction work and not just construction projects.
+It doesn't matter how short or small the work is, or if it involves one person, or one hundred people, if it's classed as construction work, CDM applies.

 'construction work' means the carrying out of any building, civil engineering or engineering construction work and includes—